Alaska Maternal and Child Death Review (MCDR)

 3601 C St Suite 358

 Initially, the program only reviewed maternal, infant and occasionally fetal deaths.
-In 2015, the age criterion was expanded to include children up to 18 years of age, although for several years only children up to the age of 14 years were reviewed.
-Beginning in 2016, the MCDR program reviews all maternal, infant and child deaths ages 0 – 18 years that occur in Alaska.
+In 2005, the program began reviewing child deaths as well, although for several years only deaths among children through the age of 14 years were reviewed.
+In 2016, the age criterion was expanded to include children up to 18 years of age.
 All reviews are conducted retrospectively (within 1 year of death).

 Monthly reviews focus on cause-specific mortality (e.g. out-of-hospital infant deaths occurring in the sleep environment) with a goal of being extremely timely to allow for “real-time” prevention recommendations.
 Monthly reviews typically cover only a few cases with a subset of committee members present.
 The focus of annual review meetings is broader, allowing for more comprehensive agency/partner representation.
 The Annual Review consists of a two-day meeting during which multi-disciplinary teams review cases.